AnhThu0109/UserManagement/README.md

 #### As an admin user, you have the ability to
 * Add new users to the system by clicking add user icon at the top right of the page.
 ![Image 8](https://i.ibb.co/1RP5T25/image-2023-03-30-195936443.png)<br>
-* See others information by clicking on the corresponding buttons next to each user's information in the list.
+* See others information by clicking on the corresponding buttons next to each user's information in the list.<br>
 ![Image 9](https://i.ibb.co/sQycJk7/image-2023-03-30-200130510.png)<br>
 * Delete existing users.
 ![Image 10](https://i.ibb.co/MGPGX7J/image-2023-03-30-200644481.png)<br>

 #### As a normal user, you have the ability to
-* See others information by clicking on the corresponding buttons next to each user's information in the list.
+* See others information by clicking on the corresponding buttons next to each user's information in the list.<br>
 ![Image 11](https://i.ibb.co/wL1zmCc/image-2023-03-30-203204098.png)<br>
 ![Image 12](https://i.ibb.co/ZxHBNPx/image-2023-03-30-203258283.png)<br>